AnthonyBaratti/EnhancementTwo/README.md

   - Delete Course with Dependency Check
 - Bounds checking for data input (course objects)
 - Successor algorithm to reconnect tree after node removal
+- Algorithms to process tree height and balance
-- Self-balancing algorithms to check height, balance, and perform rotations
+- Algorithms to perform rotations to self-balance.